zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.onnx.ops_impl.md

 Execute ONNX cast in Numpy.

-Supports only booleans for now, which are converted to integers.
+For traced values during compilation, it supports only booleans, which are converted to float.
+For raw values (used in constant folding or shape computations), any cast is allowed.

 See: https://github.com/onnx/onnx/blob/main/docs/Operators.md#Cast